Living & Working

 The conveyancing process in Portugal involves a number of stages, some of which are optional.
 There are a number of items which you should look out for:

-If a payment is requested at this preliminary stage (the “reservation fee”), it is important to ensure that the reservation agreement clearly states that the payment is fully refundable, should the purchase not proceed for any reason, whether linked to the property, the seller or the purchaser (for example, if financing is not approved).
+If a payment is requested at this preliminary stage (the “reservation fee”), it is important to ensure that the reservation agreement clearly states that the payment is fully refundable, should the purchase not proceed for any reason.

 Taxes and Costs